bkataru/galaxy-classifier/README.md

 ## Quick start

 ### To train:
-- First generate the training command using `generate_training_command.py`
+- First generate the training command using `generate_training_command.py`.
+The command relies on specifying the absolute path so the script will generate the command specific to your environment.
   ```shell
   python generate_training_command.py
   ```